2014 Libyan Constitutional Assembly election

 Constitutional Assembly elections took place in Libya on 20 February 2014.
 Nominations for elections to the constituent assembly started on 6 October 2013; registration for candidates to the assembly was over as of 11 November 2013.
 The assembly will be composed of 20 members each from Libya's three regions: Tripolitania, Cyrenaica and Fezzan.
 The work of the committee is expected to last from March 2014 until July 2014.
 The constitutional declaration submitted in August 2011 by the formerly ruling National Transitional Council indicated that Congress itself would appoint the commission; however the General National Congress (GNC) voted instead to hold an election for the selection of individuals to the constitutional commission.
 The constitutional commission will draw up the constitution, which will then be up for vote in a referendum.
 As of early January 2014, 1,001,910 voters had registered via SMS.

 The United Nations Support Mission in Libya has once again offered to support the electoral process, as they did with the GNC election that occurred in 2012.

 Electoral law

 A three-man committee was appointed by the GNC on 13 February 2013 to draft the electoral law.
 The committee's three members represent each of Libya's historical regions; Tripolitania, Cyrenaica, and Fezzan, and it will also be backed by an advisory council taking one representative from each of Libya's 13 electoral constituencies.

+60 members were elected directly by voters in their respective constituencies.
+Six seats were reserved for women, and two seats were allocated to each of the Amazigh, Tebu and Tuareg minorities.

+All candidates contested the election as individuals, instead of running on party lists.

 Campaign

 The elections are being boycotted by the Berber and Toubou ethnic groups, although 14 Toubou candidates registered to run in the elections.
 The Tebu National Assembly announced in April that they would run for seats.

 Re-runs in some areas had to be held on 26 February 2014 due to difficulties on polling day.
-An election also took place for five Tebu seats on 26 April 2014 and for another two seats in Obari on 3 May 2014, leaving six Amazigh seats unresolved.
+An election also took place for two Tebu seats on 26 April 2014 and for another three seats in Obari on 3 May 2014, leaving two Amazigh seats unresolved.